 The 5GC performs Network Slice usage monitoring to be able to enforce the release of inactive PDU Sessions, and deregistering of UEs from Network Slices with no PDU Sessions on them according to its own policies.
 In order to support usage monitoring for a Network Slice:

+- the AMF runs a slice deregistration inactivity timer per S-NSSAI and access type to deregister the Network Slice.
+Regarding the slice deregistration inactivity timer, following applies:

+a. the AMF starts the timer when one of the following conditions occur:1) the Network Slice is added to the Allowed NSSAI and there are no PDU Sessions associated with the Network Slice over the corresponding access type and 2) the last PDU Session associated with the Network Slice over the same access type is released .

-- the AMF runs a slice deregistration inactivity timer per S-NSSAI and access type to deregister the Network Slice which is started when the Network Slice is not used by any PDU Session over the corresponding access type.
-The slice deregistration inactivity timer is stopped and reset when at least a PDU Session associated with the Network Slice is successfully established or the Network Slice is removed form the Allowed NSSAI.
-When the slice deregistration inactivity timer for a Network Slice over an access type expires, the AMF removes the Network Slice from the Allowed NSSAI over the access type by sending the UE Configuration Update Command to impacted UE(s). - the SMFs provide to UPFs that handle the PDU sessions in the Network Slice a PDU Session inactivity timer.
+b. the AMF stops the timer and reset when at least one PDU Session associated with the Network Slice is successfully established or the Network Slice is removed from the Allowed NSSAI.

+c. when the slice deregistration inactivity timer for a Network Slice over an access type expires, the AMF removes the Network Slice from the Allowed NSSAI over the access type by sending the UE Configuration Update Command to impacted UE(s).

+- the SMFs provide to UPFs that handle the PDU sessions in the Network Slice a PDU Session inactivity timer.
 The PDU Session inactivity timer is started after no data packet is transmitted or received and runs until the next data packet is transmitted or received which restarts the timer again.
 If the PDU Session inactivity timer expires before any packet is received or transmitted, the UPF reports this PDU Session inactivity event to the SMF to cause the SMF to release the PDU Session.
 While releasing the PDU session the SMF may indicate the release cause because of slice inactivity.
 When the AMF receives the notification of PDU Session release and it includes the release cause of slice inactivity and if the Network Slice of the released PDU Session is not used by other PDU Sessions (i.e. the last PDU Session using the Network Slice is released) over the corresponding access type, the AMF may trigger the UE Configuration Update procedure to remove the Network Slice from the Allowed NSSAI over that corresponding access type or start slice deregistration inactivity timer for the Network Slice.

 If the PDU Session inactivity timer value is updated, the SMF provides the updated PDU Session inactivity timer value to the UPF.
 The UPF uses the updated PDU Session inactivity timer value immediately or next time the PDU Session inactivity timer starts.